-Below is a brief summary of the target electrical specification of the MSIO and REFIO.
+This section provides a brief summary of the target electrical specification of the MSIO and REFIO.
 The MSIO can be found in the GPIO as well as MSIO portions of the CLKIO interface.
 The REFIO signals are only a part of the CLKIO.
-The relevant electrical specifications from the associated standards document is used for compliance testing.
+The relevant electrical specifications from the associated standards document are used for compliance testing.

-AC7t1500/AC7t1550 Absolute Maximum Ratings
+Speedster7t AC7t1500/AC7t1550 Absolute Maximum Ratings

-Below is a table listing absolute maximum ratings, beyond which damage to the device may occur.
+The following table lists absolute maximum ratings, beyond which damage to the device may occur.